pstaal/MyStore/README.md

 # MyStore

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.1.
+To use the app, download the files and run ng serve in your CLI.
+The app diplays a list of products that a user can add to his or her cart.
+When clicking on the product picture a detail page of the product is displayed.
+When a user fills out his or her personal details on the cart page and submits the order, a confirmation page is shown.
+The app is part of the udacity fullstack curriculum.

 ## Development server